minhquangvo1109/UniversalVariable/README.md

 ## Search

 Search Universal Variable describes a search results.
-It simply contains a list of [Product Universal Variable](#product)
+It contains a list of [Product Universal Variable](#product)

 Specification:
 ```javascript